Mudgeeraba, Queensland: Education

 Clover Hill State School is a government primary (Preparatory to Year 6) school for boys and girls on Clover Hill Drive.
 In 2017, the school had an enrolment of 947 students with 72 teachers (60 full-time equivalent) and 26 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

 Mudgeeraba Creek State School is a government primary (Preparatory to Year 6) school for boys and girls at Gold Coast-Springbrook Road.
 In 2017, the school had an enrolment of 705 students with 61 teachers (52 full-time equivalent) and 37 non-teaching staff (24 full-time equivalent).
 It includes a special education program.

 Mudgeeraba Special School is a special primary and secondary (Preparatory to Year 12) school for boys and girls at 4–6 School Street.
 In 2017, the school had an enrolment of 160 students with 42 teachers (39 full-time equivalent) and 65 non-teaching staff (40 full-time equivalent).

 Somerset College is a private primary and secondary (Preparatory to Year 12) school for boys and girls at Somerset Drive.
 In 2017, the school had an enrolment of 1,438 students with 102 teachers (99 full-time equivalent) and 98 non-teaching staff (88 full-time equivalent).

-There is no government secondary school in Mudgeeraba; the nearest is neighbouring Robina.
+There are no government secondary schools in Mudgeeraba.
+The nearest government secondary school is Robina State High School in neighbouring Robina to the east.